Short Description

 This indicator will show changes in the quantity, quality, accessibility and, ultimately, multiple functions of green and blue infrastructure.
 Green and blue spaces and other natural features in and around our built environment, including within Green Belts, are part of networks of multi-functional green infrastructure, which are capable of delivering a wide range of benefits that are essential to health and wellbeing, nature, climate, water and prosperity.
 Green infrastructure includes land, freshwater and coastal spaces.

-• work led by Natural England, with Defra and an advisory group, on a new Green Infrastructure Framework – Principles and Standards for England which covers both green and blue infrastructure.
+This indicator is being developed from 2 sources.
+First, work led by Natural England, with Defra and an advisory group, on the Green Infrastructure Framework – Principles and Standards for England which covers both green and blue infrastructure.
 These standards aim to green our towns and cities, by improving existing green infrastructure provision and encouraging more investment.
-Green and blue infrastructure can also make an important contribution towards mitigation and adaptation to climate change
+Green and blue infrastructure can also make an important contribution towards mitigation and adaptation to climate change.
+Second, Natural England’s People and Nature Survey (PANS) results.

 Readiness and links to data

-This indicator is not available for reporting in 2023 in a finalised form.
+This indicator is not available for reporting in 2024 in a finalised form.
 A revised interim indicator is presented here that is based on (a) Natural England’s updated Accessible Greenspace Standards and its England Green Infrastructure Mapping Database, and (b) its People and Nature Survey (PANS).

 Indicator components